monkeydluffy772/racedetector/SECURITY.md

 ## Security Disclosure History

-No security vulnerabilities have been reported or fixed yet (project is in alpha).
+No security vulnerabilities have been reported or fixed yet (project is production-ready since v0.2.0).

 When vulnerabilities are addressed, they will be listed here with:
 - **CVE ID** (if assigned)